jarviscanada/jarvis_data_eng_MichaelUzoegwu/linux_sql/README.md

 ## Implementation

 ### Database model

-There are two tables to store the `host info` and host `host usage` data respectively.
+There are two tables to store the host info and host usage data.

 ---
 `host_info` *columns and sample data* || *[key] and (unit) included for clarity*